zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Sonia says to Frank, “Hello, Fickle Property Manage ment Company.”
 She’s answering the phone, of course.
 The word “property”  (property) can refer to a piece of land or a piece of land that has a buildin g on it.
 A “property management company” is a company, a business, that takes care of buildings such as apartment buildings and office buildings.

 A property management company would be responsible for getting the rent from the people who are in the building.
 It would be res ponsible for fixing any problems in the building.
-In the United States, if you rent an apartment in a large apartment building, it’s likely that the building i s run not by the people who own the building, but by another company – a property m anagement company.
+In the United States, if you rent an apartment in a large apartment building, it’s likely that the building is run not by the people who own the building, but by another company – a property m anagement company.

 Sonia works for the Fickle Property Management Comp any.
 This is sort of a joke.
 The word “fickle” (fickle) describes a person who c hanges his mind a lot, or who isn’t very loyal to one person or to an organizatio n.
 We might describe a fan, someone who likes a particular sports team, as bein g “fickle” if he only likes the team when the team wins.
 He doesn’t like the team w hen it loses.
 That would be a “fickle fan” – someone who changes their mind dep ending on the situation.